 - Additional proof of your residence abroad

-If your objection is also rejected, you can file an appeal with the court within six weeks.
-This is a formal procedure that involves more time and costs, but can be effective if you have a strong case.
+If your letter of objection is also rejected, you can file an appeal with the court within six weeks after the date of the formal rejection.
+This is a formal procedure that involves more time and costs but can be effective if you have a strong case.

 For the appeal procedure, you need the following documents: